 There are three paved roads on Lanai that all lead uphill from the coast to the center of the island and quaint Lanai City.
 It’s refreshing to know that you’ll probably encounter only a handful of cars if you choose to explore Lanai by bike.
 In the mood for some mountain biking, but didn’t bring a mountain bike?
 Electric mountain bike rentals are available in Lanai City for some off-road adventures before boarding the ferry for the return trip to Maui.
 We will spend the night back in Lahaina.

-We’ll set out this morning from Lahaina, where we continue riding along the coast of West Maui, with beautiful views of Lanai and an opportunity for whale watching from Papawai Point.
-We then turn inland and head “Upcountry” to the small town of Makawao on the slope of the Haleakala volcano.
+We’ll set out this morning from Lahaina, and ride along the coast of West Maui, with beautiful views of Lanai and Molokai, as we pass the resort areas of Kaanapali and Kapalua.
+We’ll say goodbye to most of the vehicle traffic as we take the coastal Kahekili Highway for some of the most challenging and beautiful bike riding of the entire trip.
+This epic road twists and turns and narrows to not much more than a single lane, with several steep climbs and fun descents, and endless Pacific Ocean views.
+We’ll pass through a handful of small towns and undoubtedly be tempted to stop at one of the banana bread or shave ice stands.
+Civilization will return as we briefly pass by our start point hotel in Kahului, but we then turn inland and head “Upcountry” to the small town of Makawao on the slope of the Haleakala volcano.
 Our accommodations for tonight and the next two nights will be at a small establishment with cute cottages and a swimming pool and hot tub.
 Besides offering stunning views of the valley below, Makawao is perfectly located for tomorrow’s climb up Haleakala.

 Day 8.
 Makawao to Haleakala and back, 58 miles